gopro/forgejs-samples/GETTING-STARTED.md

 }
 ````

-+ *default* - the uid of the scene to load by default at the opening of the webpage
++ `default` - the uid of the scene to load by default at the opening of the webpage
-+ *scenes* - an array containing scenes
++ `scenes` - an array containing scenes

 In this array, what is more interesting is how is composed the object we added :

-+ *uid* - the unique identifier of the scene, will be used as a reference across the whole tour
++ `uid` - the unique identifier of the scene, will be used as a reference across the whole tour
-+ *name* -
++ `name` - the name of the scene
-+ *slug* - the slug for the current scene to display in the URL bar
++ `slug` - the slug for the current scene to display in the URL bar
-+ *description* -
++ `description` - the description of the scene
-+ *media* - an object where the media will be set
++ `media` - an object where the media will be set

 ## Load a media